treyisrael7/finsight/README.md

 # FinSight

-Track financial goals and chat with an AI for basic financial advice.
+A small app I built to track financial goals and get quick AI-backed answers to basic money questions.

+You set goals (short, medium, and long term), log progress toward them, and there’s a chat where you can ask the AI for advice.
+It’s aware of your goals and risk profile so answers can be a bit more relevant.
+Auth is handled with Supabase and everything’s stored there.

 **Stack:** Next.js 14, TypeScript, Tailwind, Supabase, OpenAI.

-## Run locally
+## Run it

 ```bash
 git clone https://github.com/treyisrael7/finsight.git